Serapieum-of-alex/Hapi/docs/00Installation.rst

 + ``activate hapi``

 For the installation of Hapi there are two options (from the Python Package Index (PyPI) or from Github).
-To install a release of wflow from the PyPI (available from release 2018.1):
+To install a release of Hapi from the PyPI (available from release 2018.1):

 + ``pip install HAPI-Nile=={release}``